 MacBook Air $1,269 (Amazon Link)

 Samsung M3 Portable Hard Drive 1TB $100 (Amazon Link)

 Skype Subscription $100 per year ($16.00)

 Net Investment: $2,885.00 ($89.00 in the last 3 months)

 Net Total: -$1,962.27 (+$309.25 in the last 3 months)

-I’m very happy with the progress I’ve made so far with this blog, and the investments that I made in the last 12 months was much needed, even though I’ve not really made much income from my new blogging business venture so far.
+Once again, I’m very happy with the progress I’ve made so far with this blog, and the investments that I made in the last 12 months was much needed.

 Wrapping things up

-So there you go, a detailed breakdown of both income and traffic, as well as the progress I’ve been able to make with my blog in the first 12 months of its life.
+So there you have it, a detailed breakdown of both income and traffic, as well as the progress I’ve been able to make with my blog in the first 12 months of its life.

 I hope you’ve enjoyed reading through this report.
-If you’re just starting out yourself, I hope you’ve found it inspiring.
+If you’re just starting out yourself, I hope you’ve found my report inspiring and motivating.